microsoft/fluentui/docs/react-v9/contributing/unstable-hooks.md

-# How to treat API's marked with the `unstable` suffix
+# How to treat API's marked with the `_unstable` suffix

 There are many hooks and functions throughout this library marked with the `_unstable` suffix.

 This is due to legacy decisions in the early days of v9 development, when there was a chance these API's might change.

 Since then, the library has continued to move and grow.
-However stability was something we've learned partners value highly, so we've also embraced that value.It was concluded that these API's should not be changed, even to rename them.
+We've learned stability was something partners treasured, so we've also embraced that value.
+It was concluded that these API's should not be changed, even to rename them in the v9 iteration of Fluent UI React.

 Renaming an API to remove the suffix would be a breaking change.
 Marking the `_unstable` API's as `@deprecated`with JSDocs and re-exporting them would also trip many teams linters and cause friction for consuming teams.

-**We treat API's with the `_unstable` suffix as stable, and our consumers should do also consider them stable.**
+**We treat API's with the `_unstable` suffix as stable, and our consumers should do also consider them stable.
+This should be considered simply a naming bug at this point.**

 One step consuming teams can do to reduce friction as they import `_unstable` API's is to rename and re-export them at an abstraction layer local to their project.

-We are actively working towards a solution that removes this point of friction for consuming teams, and will update this document accordingly.
+We are actively working towards a solution that gracefully removes this point of friction for consuming teams, and will update this document accordingly.